timekadel/PNSMN/README.md

 That's it, you are now ready to go ! :)

 # Launching PNSMN
-In order to launch and use PNSM, go on the PNSMN intallation path and launch the "pnsmn.sh" script.
+In order to launch and use PNSMN, go on the PNSMN intallation path and launch the "pnsmn.sh" script.
 ```
 cd /root/PNSMN
 ./pnsmn.sh